AwwLivSos/danijal_projects/Bookish - Kotlin/README.md

 ## 👨‍💻 Author

 Created as part of Android development coursework at ETF (Elektrotehnički fakultet) Sarajevo.
+Developed by Danijal Alibegović

 ---

 **Note**: This app is for educational purposes and demonstrates modern Android development practices using Kotlin, Jetpack Compose, Room database, and REST API integration.